As a service user, carer or member of the public, there are many ways in which you can get involved in Health and Social Care (HSC). This may include:

 - Abbreviations – this is a list of the common abbreviations used in HSC

-- Care and support jargon buster – this resource was developed by ‘think local act personal’ and is a plain English guide to the most commonly used health and social care words and phrases and what they mean.
+- NHS Acronym Buster – is a simple guide to the most commonly used health and social care words/phrases and what they mean.
 Please note that this resource will include terminology which may not be applicable to Northern Ireland.